Capstone Design Projects

 Students are developing solar electric battery recharging stations for the iconic

-power back to the electric grid.
+to the electric grid.

 Enabletech, a nonprofit dedicated to using technology to improve the independence